oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 - preferably shows the `vector` if there is an inconsistency between the `vector` and any other sibling attribute.
 - SHOULD prefer the item of `metrics[*]` for each `product_id` which originates from the document author (and therefore has no property `source`) and has the highest CVSS Base Score and newest CVSS version (in that order) if a `product_id` is listed in more than one item of `metrics[*]`.

+The viewer SHOULD output the data of extensions that it does not have implemented as text.

 ### 9.1.12 Conformance Clause 12: CSAF Management System <a id='conformance-clause-12-csaf-management-system'></a>